blackcodding/Tool-Tip/README.md

 # Tool-Tip In CSS

-- A simple Tool-Tip with attractive and responsive UI.
+- An amazing animited Tool-Tip with attractive and responsive UI.
 - No JavaScript required!
-- The Responsive Background With Linear-Gradient.
+- The Background With Linear-Gradient.

 ## ScreenShots Below 👇